livz/livz.github.io/_posts/2017-07-17-using-tokens-in-Ubuntu-with-pgp.md

 ![Logo](/assets/images/token-pgp/key-logo.png)

 In this tutorial we'll see how to use an eToken in Ubuntu with PGP for signing documents and also encryption/decryption.
 We'll use the [*Aladdin eToken Pro*](https://github.com/OpenSC/OpenSC/wiki/Aladdin-eToken-PRO), a very popular token with good support for Linux.
-Our goal is to be able to correctly initialise the token, generate key pairs and certificates and integrate the token with GPG and PKCS11.
+The goal is to be able to correctly initialise the token, generate key pairs and certificates and integrate the token with GPG and PKCS11.
 This was inspired and adapted from [eToken Pro 72k and Linux](https://r3blog.nl/index.php/etoken-pro-72k/)

 While these instructions should work with other Linux distributions as well, *your mileage may very*.
-I did spend a good amount of times earching for fixes and workarounds.
+I did spend a good amount of time searching for fixes and workarounds.
 It was successfully tested on the following versions:
 * Token version: 4.28.1.1 2.7.195
 * Ubuntu: 14.04.5 x86_64
 * gpg (GnuPG) 2.0.22